|

 CorporateWatch, 15 May 2002

-An interesting discussion about the decisions about where to site the new school, stating "... but after soil testing
+An interesting discussion about the decisions about where to site the

-Newport council decided to sell the clean site to housing developers and put the school and accompanying nursery on
+Newport council decided to sell the clean site to housing developers

 the toxic waste dump."

 Also includes a discussion about an Assembly motion to include the consideration of health risks within the planning approval process.
-As Lesley McCarthy put it so well, "What seems to be the priority here – money or children’s health?" |
+As Lesley McCarthy put it so well, "What seems to be the priority here: money or children's health?" |

 |